Lycée Français de San Francisco

 The Lycée Français de San Francisco, previously known as the Lycée Français La Pérouse, is a private school in the San Francisco Bay Area.
 It welcomes students from preschool through middle, and high school grades.
 It has a primary campus and a secondary campus in San Francisco and a primary campus in Sausalito in Marin County.

 Accredited by the French Ministry of Education and based on the French national curriculum, the school offers both a traditional French Track and an International Track.
-The International Track follows the International Baccalaureate (IB) program in Middle and High School, providing a rigorous, student-centered curriculum focused on critical thinking and global citizenship.
-No French?
-No problem!
+The International Track follows the International Baccalaureate (IB) program in Middle and High School, providing a student-centered curriculum focused on critical thinking and global citizenship.
 The International Track is open to students of all linguistic backgrounds, with no prior French required for admission.

 The school prepares students to graduate with both their French Baccalauréat and the American High School diploma.

 History

 The school was founded in 1967 by Claude Lambert and Claude Reboul as Lycée Français la Pérouse and was originally a satellite campus of the French American International School.
 The French School of Marin merged with the LFSF in 1986.

-LFSF alumni include children of musicians, artists and actors, children of the ambassadorial and socialite scenes, as well as various members of European nobility, and there have been examples of extravagant donations to the school-including Picassos and Fabergé eggs.
-The school continually ranks among the best and hardest schools in the Lycée à l'Etranger system, with graduates attending Ivy leagues and Parisian prepas every year.